 Community Redevelopment Agency

 Building Community ...
 Together!
-Throughout Martin County’s seven Community Redevelopment Areas, residents and businesses are joining with the Community Redevelopment Agency (CRA) to improve their communities.
+Throughout Martin County’s six Community Redevelopment Areas, residents and businesses are joining with the Community Redevelopment Agency (CRA) to improve their communities.
 This process revitalizes our unique and significant neighborhoods while fostering a strong sense of community and place.
 Redevelopment in Martin County is truly remarkable.
-We are home to seven (7) CRAs located throughout the county.
-These distinct districts, Golden Gate, Hobe Sound, Indiantown, Jensen Beach, Old Palm City, Rio, and Pt.
+We are home to six (6) CRAs located throughout the county.
+These distinct districts, Golden Gate, Hobe Sound, Jensen Beach, Old Palm City, Rio and Pt.
 Salerno, each with a flavor all its own, are our centers of commerce, services, entertainment, social activity … the special places where we celebrate what makes Martin County exceptional.

 The Martin County Community Redevelopment Agency (CRA) is revitalizing and restoring the neighborhoods and town centers of the Martin County CRA districts.
 We are dedicated to maintaining the unique character of our communities by encouraging sustainable economic investments, promoting walkability and livability, and working collaboratively with the Neighborhood Advisory Committees and Martin County Board of County Commissioners to advance the future health and success of our communities.

 We envision economically and environmentally sound CRA districts with safe, healthy neighborhoods and vibrant town centers; a network of well-planned, interconnected parks, public open spaces, and complete streets; a full spectrum of high-quality housing that accommodates all walks of life; well-designed community infrastructure; and successful redevelopment that celebrates the distinctive identity and community character of each district and contributes to the overall sustainability of Martin County.